isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 1. Are unvaccinated children allowed to travel under the VTL (Air)?

-Unvaccinated children aged 12 and below in the calendar year may enter Singapore on the VTL (Air) (e.g. a child turning 12 in the current calendar year is allowed).
+Unvaccinated children aged 12 and below in this calendar year may enter Singapore on the VTL (Air) (e.g. a child turning 12 in the current calendar year is allowed).
 Such travellers, **including Long-Term Pass holders and short-term visitors**, do not need to apply for a Vaccinated Travel Pass (Air) [VTP (Air)].
 However, they must comply with all other VTL (Air) <a href="/vtl/conditions">conditions</a> and be accompanied by a <a href="/health/vtsg">fully vaccinated</a> VTL (Air) traveller.

 #### 2. Are persons who are medically unfit to be vaccinated allowed to travel under the VTL (Air)?